Phyks/BouffeATUlm/README.md

 # Important note

-This version is not very usable as is.
-It was tailored to my needs and is pretty much ugly due to a bad joke with a friend :)

-I'm currently working on a complete refactorization (in a separate branch) and will update the repo as soon as it is available.
-The new version should be easier to maintain and tweak and will be more user-friendly ! :)
+I'm currently working on a complete refactorization and will update the repo during the development.
+This is a WIP and the repo may not be of great interest for someone not developing it.
+As soon as I get a stable release, I'll update this README file to provide more infos.